ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 ### Profiles, Personalization, and Folder Redirection

 Profiles are a collection of data and settings for each user of a Windows computer.
-Examples of data captured as part of a user’s profile are user settings, desktop shortcuts, and application settings.
+Examples of data captured as part of a user's profile are user settings, desktop shortcuts, and application settings.

-Profile configuration values are specific to a single user and are stored in a single folder known as the ‘User Profile’.
+Profile configuration values are specific to a single user and are stored in a single folder known as the 'User Profile'.
 These configuration parameters (themes, window colour, wallpapers, and application settings) determine the look and feel of the operating environment for a specific user.

 Microsoft includes several standard options for user profiles.
 Alternatively, technologies such as Microsoft UE-V or FSLogix can be used to address user profile and personalisation requirements.
 If no user profile is configured, a desktop local profile is used, which does not backup options but performs well.

 Microsoft provide the following profile management solutions:

 * Local Profiles – Local user profiles are stored on the workstation.
 When the user logs on for the first time, a local user profile is created for the user and stored by default in `C:\Users\%USERNAME%`.
-Whenever a user logs on to the workstation, the user’s local user profile is loaded.
-When the user logs off the workstation, any configuration changes made to the user’s profile are saved in the user’s profile
+Whenever a user logs on to the workstation, the user's local user profile is loaded.
+When the user logs off the workstation, any configuration changes made to the user's profile are saved in the user's profile
 * Mandatory Profiles – Mandatory profiles are a profile that does not save profile changes and are enforced at each logon
 * Roaming Profiles – Roaming user profiles are stored in a central location on the network, which is generally a shared folder on a server.
 When the user logs on to a workstation, the roaming user profile is downloaded from the network location and loaded onto the workstation.
 When the user logs off the workstation, any profile changes are saved to the network share.
 In addition to maintaining a copy of the roaming profile on the network share, Windows also keeps a locally cached copy of the roaming profile on each workstation that the user logs on.